-On the night that my daughter Sarah Browder told her abusive husband that she was leaving, she fled and made it across the street before her husband put a bullet through her second vertebra, and another through her shoulder.
-He then killed himself and died instantly, in a bid to escape responsibility for what he had done while trying to virtually own my daughter.
-She lay in the ICU for four days before she died.
-Sarah Browder died at age 29, stolen by a controlling, violent man who was able to easily acquire a gun without submitting to a criminal background check.
+On the night that my daughter Sarah Browder told her abusive husband that she was leaving, she fled and made it across the street before he put a bullet through her second vertebra, and another through her shoulder.
+He then turned then killed himself and died instantly.
+Both of them lay on the sidewalk until someone who heard the shots was able to rush to their sides to try to help.
+Sarah spent the last five days of her life in the ICU, unable to speak, move, or breath on her own, stolen by a violent man who was able to easily acquire a gun without submitting to a criminal background check.

-My family and I were left shaken and numbed my daughter’s death in 2012 and the Sandy Hook Massacre shortly thereafter.
-In an effort to honor Sarah’s life and to spare others a similar fate, I became educated about the dynamics of domestic abuse and its correlation with gun ownership.
-It made no sense to me that in our country, with all its resources, women are 16 times more likely to die by gun violence than women in other countries, that our children are dying at a rate 11 times higher than children in other developed nations, or that our Congress has been paralyzed by any suggestion that gun reform could make us safer.
-It finally made sense when I connected the dots to the gun manufacturers’ lobby, to its quest for profits through the nurturing of fear and the false notion that more guns make Americans safer.
+My family and I were left shaken and numbed in 2012 by both my daughter’s death and the Sandy Hook Massacre shortly thereafter.
+Looking for a way forward to lessen our grief, we devoted ourselves to educating others about the dynamics of domestic violence and about gun violence in America.
+We wanted people to know what we had not know — that the presence of a gun in a domestic violence situation increases the risk of homicide five times.
+It made no sense that in our country, with all its resources, women are 21 times more likely to die by gun homicide than women in other developed nations, or that our Congress has been paralyzed by any suggestion that legislation could make us safer.